 If your school places an FWS student as staff in the JLD Program office, there are some important points to note.
 The statute and the FWS regulations prohibit the use of any funds allocated under the FWS Program from being used to pay the institutional share of FWS compensation to its students.
 Hence, your school may not use federal JLD funds to pay the institutional share of FWS wages earned by an FWS student working as staff in the JLD Program office.
-Intead, you must use your school's funds to pay the institutional share of these wages and, since JLD allowable costs include staff salaries, you may count those funds in meeting the minimum 20% institutional share requirement for the JLD Program.
+Instead, you must use your school's funds to pay the institutional share of these wages.